 Most College programs, as well as the Virginia Tuition Assistance Grant, are renewable for three additional years, provided the student maintains satisfactory academic progress according to College guidelines.
 Generally no renewal application is necessary in these cases.
 However, you must reapply each year for all federal and need-based programs, and for various other programs.

 Step 2: Need-Based Programs

 You will need to complete the Free Application for Federal Student Aid (FAFSA) to determine eligibility for federal programs and other aid opportunities.
-The form must be completed after January 1st.
+The form must be completed as soon after October 1 as possible.
 The Roanoke College federal school code is 003736.